nvelden/NGLVieweR/README.md

-**NGLVieweR** - Visualize and interact with Protein Data Bank (PDB) files in R and Shiny
+**NGLVieweR** - Visualize and interact with Protein Data Bank (PDB) and structural files in R and Shiny
 =========================================================
 [Click here](https://www.nvelden.com/shiny/shiny_NGLVieweR/) to view a Shiny application integrating most features of **NGLVieweR**.

 ## Description

 **NGLvieweR** provides an R interface to the [NGL.js](http://nglviewer.org/ngl/api/) JavaScript library.
-It can be used to visualize and interact with protein data bank files (PDB) in R and Shiny applications.
+It can be used to visualize and interact with protein data bank (PDB) and structural files in R and Shiny applications.
 It includes a set of API functions to manipulate the viewer after creation and makes it possible to retrieve data from the visualization into R.

 ## Installation